 About me

-In my dissertation, I employ a multi-method approach to research the distribution of environmental hazards in carceral landscapes and co-design geospatial technologies to support environmental justice advocacy.
+In 2024, I completed my PhD in the Aeronautics and Astronautics Department at the Massachusetts Institute of Technology.
+In my dissertation, I employed a multi-method approach applying satellite-derived data to research the distribution of environmental hazards in carceral landscapes and co-design geospatial technologies to support environmental justice advocacy.
 Prior to beginning my PhD, I completed a Masters (2020) in the MIT Media Lab.
 My Masters thesis focused on applying remote sensing, low-cost sensors, drone data and community-centered design techniques to invasive plant species management in West Africa.
 Before arriving at MIT, I completed a B.S. in Mechanical Engineering from Stanford University (2018).

 As a Black daughter of immigrants, I am often few and far in between in the academic spaces I occupy.
 Because of this experience, I maintain a longstanding commitment to creating more equitable realities for people of color and other marginalized identities in and out of the academy.